A dual formula for the spectral distance in noncommutative geometry

 In this note, we show that there exists a dual formulation of the spectral distance \eqref{eq:oneA} by adapting to noncommutative geometry the ``dual of the dual'' formula of the Wasserstein distance, also known as Beckmann's problem (cf.~\cite[Sec.~4.2]{San15}).
 This is inspired by the recent work \cite{chen2017} on matrix algebras.
 Our main result is Theorem \ref{thm:2}, which shows that the ``dual of the dual'' formula holds in full generality.

 In the following, we will omit the representation symbol and identify an element of the algebra $A$ of a spectral triple with its representation as a bounded operator on $H$.
-By $A^+$ we shall mean the algebra generated by $A$ and $1\in\mathcal{B}(\mathcal{H})$.
+By $A^+$ we shall mean the subalgebra of $\mathcal{B}(H)$ generated by $A$ and $1$.